 - 3 13.5oz cans (5 cups plus 1/2 ounce) light coconut milk (not full-fat)

-- 2 tablespoons coconut rum (about 42 proof), OR 1 tablespoon plain clear rum (about 80 proof)
+- 2 tablespoons coconut rum (about 42 proof), OR 1 tablespoon plain clear rum (80 proof or lower), chilled

 Place sugar, salt, and vanilla bean in a small to medium saucepan.
 Unwrap candy canes and break them into thirds or quarters; add to saucepan.
 Add the light coconut milk.